 Sheree is committed to inclusive practice and advocating for the rights everyone has to access cultural activities as audience, participant or professional.

-As a theatre-maker, Sheree is constantly striving to find creative ways to engage, represent and support under-represented artists reach audiences and feel connected to the wider community.
+As a theatre-maker, she is constantly striving to find creative ways to engage with and support under-represented communities.

 Inclusive practice is embedded into the fabric of SAVVY Theatre, and advocating for access and equity across society is something Sheree continues to do in all aspects of her work.